reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 Committing suicide by being eaten by animals is an unexpected method.
 However, the motivation is a bit religious, and the way of death is too unrealistic, so it cannot be used as a reference for suicide methods.
 Moreover, this method is very painful, the corpse is horrible, and the reliability of death is not high, so I don't want to advise people to use it.

-## Case Study 30: American woman who died using a suicide device
+## Case study 30: American woman who died using a suicide device

 | | |
 | --- | --- |